DAM Knowledge

 DAM vs CMS: How Are They Different?

 As the digital asset management industry has matured, the terms “digital assets” and “content” have begun to be used interchangeably.
-While this change emerged as a way to resonate more with marketing teams and the increasing surge in content marketing, the use of the word “content” within the DAM space has created the illusion that a DAM and a CMS (content management system) perform the same function.
+While this change emerged as a way to resonate more with marketing teams and the increasing surge in content marketing, the use of the word “content” within the DAM space has created the illusion that a DAM and a CMS perform the same function.
+What does CMS stand for?
+A CMS is a Content Management System like WordPress or Contentful.

 A DAM and a CMS act as two completely separate systems, performing very different functions for a marketing team.
 In a nutshell, a CMS helps manage content for your website, while a DAM helps manage content for your entire organization across multiple channels.

-Here, we’ll highlight the differences between the two systems and answer the frequent question: If I already have a CMS, then why do I need a DAM?
-Specifically, we'll cover:
+In this article, we’ll break down the definitions, features, and best use cases of each system—and answer the common question: If I already have a CMS, why do I need a DAM?

 What is The Difference Between DAM and CMS?